multani7871/employee-led-SPVs/employee_referral_program.md

     2.  $500k goes to the referrer
     3.  $500k goes to me

+**Notes:**

-**Note:** there may be cases where an employee would like to share carry with additional co-leads beyond just me.
+there may be cases where an employee would like to share carry with additional co-leads beyond just me.
 In those cases, the referrer and I will split my share 50/50.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk5Njk1Mzc1NCwtMjI1NjAyOTkzLC01Nz
-EwMTkzOTMsMTkwMTkwMzY4NCwtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbMTE1MTM2OTY0NSwtOTk2OTUzNzU0LC0yMj
+U2MDI5OTMsLTU3MTAxOTM5MywxOTAxOTAzNjg0LC0yMDg4NzQ2
+NjEyXX0=
 -->